 The I as an O, was an exhibition at Tulips & Roses Gallery in Vilnius (LT) in 2009.
 The show, had some sun, some moon, and some earth, and this to say about itself in the press release: The title of the exhibition can be read in several ways.
 ‘I’ is the first person singular pronoun, looks like a marker and sounds like an eye.
 The ‘O’ on the other hand looks like an eye, has the shape of a planet and sounds like perplexity.
 The exhibition itself is probably the space where all these properties come together.

-Reading On Kawara is a Xerox copy of a library card taken from the book “On Kawara – Continuity/ discontinuity” from the Willem de Kooning Academy library, Rotterdam, 2008
+Reading On Kawara is a Xerox copy of a library card that belongs to the book “On Kawara – Continuity/ discontinuity” from the Willem de Kooning Academy library, Rotterdam.

 One of these pieces is in the collection of the FRAC Nord-Pas de Calais, Dunkirk and has been shown on several occasions, mostly accompanied by some works of On Kawara himself.